 - C1.
-Vehicular access is discouraged on primary active frontages as identified in Figure 16. - C2.
+Introduce a new Main Street bypass directing traffic away from Dunmore Street into Garfield Street / Pritchard Street East / Lane and Veron Streets.
+Refer Figure 15 and Table 3. - C2.
+Vehicular access is discouraged on primary active frontages as identified in Figure 5. - C3.
 Vehicular access to Nos.
-53-71 Dunmore Street is to be provided via a formalised existing service lane over The Kingsway car park refer to Figure 25. - C3.
+53-71 Dunmore Street is to be provided via a formalised existing service lane over The Kingsway car park refer to Figure 16. - C4.
 Maintain existing vehicular access to Nos.
-73-75 Dunmore Street with the option to utilise alternative vehicular access from the rear service lane across The Kingsway car park. - C4.
-Widen and extend Station Lane for vehicle access over adjoining properties as identified in Table 2 and Figure 25. - C5.
-Development is not to preclude the delivery of the main street bypass as identified in Figure 25.
+73-75 Dunmore Street with the option to utilise alternative vehicular access from the rear service lane across The Kingsway car park. - C5.
+Widen and extend Station Lane for vehicle access over adjoining properties as identified in Table 2 and Figure 16.